-Please be advised that individual internship sites may apply their own standards to determine what convictions would disqualify a candidate for eligibility for internship.
+Please be advised that individual internship sites may apply their own standards.
+They may require drug testing and may also have different rules for clearances.
+Internship sites always have the right to disqualify a candidate for eligibility for internship.
 Also, a student with a positive background check who completes the program is not guaranteed employment in the field upon graduation.